AustinGil/prtcls/README.md

 ```

 #### Benefits:
-- If you know CSS, you already know how to use the library.
-Just pass that into the funciton.
+- It works with plain old CSS so you either know it already or you'll learn something useful even without this library.
 - You can use any valid CSS that you want.
 You don't have to work within a limited set (unless you want to).
 - All the runtime dependencies gets transpiled away which means your app loads faster and no flash of unstyled content.
 - Removes any duplicated CSS so you never have the same rules twice.
 The more your app grows, the more you save.